Đầm Cút - the 3km "moat" that surrounds Hoa Lu Cave

 The reed flower at Hoa Lu cave

-In recent years, the demand to see and worship at the lonely Pagoda has increased, leading the local government to expand the parking area and construct a 240-step stone stairway.
+In recent years, the demand to visit and worship at the lonely Pagoda has increased, leading the local government to expand the parking area and construct a 240-step stone stairway.
 The stairway winds in several sections, designed to resemble the body of a dragon and has replaced the original steep rocky track.
 The valley is surrounded by the 3 kilometer long and 500m wide Cut Lake (Đầm Cút), which acts as a natural moat around the surrounding hills, providing further isolation and protection for the valley.

-Some 16 hectares in total, the “cave” is rounded and famous for the reeds that young Dinh Bo Linh played mock war games with.
-In one interpretation, Hoa Lư supposedly means “reed flower” so Hoa Lư/Thung Lau is aptly named.
-In this valley of limestone mountains, the wind blows through the reed flowers that intertwine into a silk line like fine white hair, creating a uniquely charming and photographic landscape.
+In this remote valley of limestone mountains, the wind blows through the reed flowers that intertwine into a silk line like fine white hair, creating a uniquely charming and photographic landscape.
 From the “dragon stairway”, the sacred temple peeks out from under the old trees while behind you the expansive “moat” below is framed by rugged limestone karsts and tilled fields where buffalo still come to play.

 Saint Nguyen

 Also located here is the temple of Nguyễn Minh Không (1065-1141) – a monk who championed Buddhist during the Ly Dynasty.
-A Zen master, Nguyễn Minh Không is acknowledged as the father of bronze casting in Vietnam.
+A Zen master, Nguyễn Minh Không is also acknowledged as the father of bronze casting in Vietnam.
 Often called “Saint Nguyen” he was also endowed with legendary skills in Vietnamese traditional medicine and honored with the title Ly Quoc Su by the Ly Kings.
 Born in nearby Điền Xá village to poor parents, Saint Nguyễn spent much of his career based in Thung Lau and has given the place a huge reputation for herbal medicine and “magical” cures.

 According to a present day guard, the road to the temple used to be very difficult and only a few people were willing to climb through the mountain trail to the small temple that worshiped Saint Nguyen Minh Khong.
 It wasn’t until historians came here to survey that they realized this was where King Đinh began his career.